-Vice Mayor Rick DeGolia said he met with Caltrain the week of May 20 and that Caltrain wants to make a decision on train service in Atherton in the next couple of months.
+DeGolia said he met with Caltrain officials the week of May 20 and that the agency wants to make a decision on train service in Atherton in the next couple of months.

 "I don't want to feel like we should be anxious to change our character in this way or feel responsible for a lot of decisions that I believe others are making that are trying to force externalities on us," he said.

-There has also been concern about the safety of the station because of its "holdout designation."
-Atherton's station has this designation because it only has a center boarding platform, meaning passengers can cross the tracks in multiple places to reach the center boarding platform.
+There has also been concern about the safety at the station because it has only a center boarding platform, so passengers can cross the tracks in multiple places to reach the center boarding platform.
 To change this, Caltrain would have to build separate platforms for northbound and southbound passengers and a fence separating the tracks, estimated to cost between $20 million and $30 million, DeGolia said.

 "Rezoning the town (for more construction) is a Pandora's box," Widmer said.

 Costa Sanders also noted that the town could use state grant funding to study building teacher housing on school campuses.
-School officials from Menlo School and the Sequoia Union High School District have expressed interest in building teacher housing on their campuses, Costa Sanders said.
-Council members said they would be interested in pursuing the grant funding, and Costa Sanders noted going forward with a study would require a council resolution.
+School officials from Menlo School in Atherton and the Sequoia Union High School District have expressed interest in building such housing at their sites, Costa Sanders said.
+Council members said they would be interested in pursuing the grant funding, and Costa Sanders noted that going forward with a study would require a council resolution.

 Construction and construction-related deliveries are allowed between 8 a.m. and 5 p.m. on weekdays except for certain holidays, according to the town's website.
 The limited hours make construction more palatable, but can also make projects take longer, Lempres said.